‘Dragon Ball Super’ News: Toei Makes Huge Mistake, Switches Goku’s U11 Rival?

-New details about a very significant character in the Universe Survival Arc have emerged for Dragon Ball Super.
-While new information is always welcome, this new development has gotten a number of avid DBS fans pretty apprehensive about the plot of the Tournament of Power.
+New details about a very significant character in the Universe Survival Arc have emerged in Dragon Ball Super, and while new information is always welcome, this new development has gotten a number of avid DBS fans pretty apprehensive about the plot of the Tournament of Power.
 While unconfirmed, rumors are abounding that Toei Animation might have made a mistake when featuring Goku’s main rival for the arc, which was shown prominently on the anime’s new opening theme.

 The new opening theme of Dragon Ball Super immediately caught the attention of numerous fans, with many speculating that the buff, muscle-bound alien that Goku was fighting in the anime’s new intro would be his main rival in the Universe Survival Arc.
 Considering the character’s prominence in the opening theme, this definitely appeared to be the case.
-Recently, this mysterious character’s name was revealed, and true to form, the fighter appears to be awesome.
+Recently, this mysterious character’s name has been revealed, and true to form, the fighter appears to be awesome.

-As noticed by gamers playing Dragon Ball Heroes, the mysterious character, whose name is listed as “Jiren,” has already been included in the lineup of fighters players could select.
+As noticed by gamers playing Dragon Ball Heroes, the mysterious character, whose name is listed as “Jiren,” has already been included in the lineup of fighters that players could select.
 His power levels in the game are extremely high, and his attacks are very reminiscent of the moves that he appeared to be using against Son Goku in the anime’s new opening theme.
 The character’s name appears to be accurate too, considering that it follows Akira Toriyama’s traditional thematic naming scheme.

 Guess I'm the last person to know, but per DB Heroes ジレン/Jiren is the name of the grey beefcake from the opening. pic.twitter.com/yh5Hzz4z8F